Tyson Foods: Use of antibiotics

 In 2007, Tyson began labeling and advertising its chicken products as "raised without antibiotics".
-Tyson competitors Perdue Farms and Sanderson Farms sued, claiming that Tyson's claim violated truth-in-advertising/labeling standards.
+Tyson competitors Perdue Farms and Sanderson Farms sued, saying Tyson's claim violated truth-in-advertising/labeling standards.
 Tyson acknowledged using ionophores in chicken feed.
 Ionophores are used to control coccidiosis, a parasite common in poultry, and the medication is not used in human medicine.
-A federal judge ordered Tyson to stop making the "raised without antibiotics" claim by May 15, 2008.
+A federal judge ordered Tyson to stop making the "raised without antibiotics" claim by May, 2008.

 In June 2008, USDA inspectors discovered that Tyson had also been using gentamicin, an antibiotic, in unhatched eggs.
-USDA spokespeople stated that Tyson had not disclosed the use of this antibiotic to the agency, and they issued a letter informing Tyson that the "raised without antibiotics" claim was not truthful.
+USDA spokespeople stated Tyson had not disclosed the use of this antibiotic to the agency, and they issued a letter informing Tyson that the "raised without antibiotics" claim was not truthful.
 A Tyson spokesperson acknowledged that the company uses the antibiotic and stated that its use is standard industry practice.

-The USDA had originally approved the "raised without antibiotics" label, but withdrew their approval after learning that Tyson used ionophores.
-Tyson and the USDA compromised on rewording Tyson's slogan as "raised without antibiotics that impact antibiotic resistance in humans", but the USDA later said that Tyson could not use that label either.
+The USDA had approved the "raised without antibiotics" label, but withdrew their approval after learning Tyson used ionophores.
+Tyson and the USDA compromised on rewording Tyson's slogan as "raised without antibiotics that impact antibiotic resistance in humans", but the USDA later said Tyson could not use that label either.
 In June 2008, Tyson agreed to voluntarily remove its "raised without antibiotics" label in future packaging and advertising.

 In 2015, Tyson Foods announced plans to stop feeding chickens with antibiotics used in human medicine.
 In 2017, the company announced plans to stop using all antibiotics on chickens for Tyson-branded breasts, nuggets, and wings.
 In 2023, Tyson introduced ionophores into their chicken feed and dropped the "no antibiotics ever" label from their chicken products.

 A USDA inspection announced in August 2024 found that 20% of tested beef samples on track to be labeled as antibiotic-free were positive for antibiotics.
 The advocacy group Farm Forward found, through a Freedom of Information Act request, that Tyson was one of several producers of beef that tested positive for antibiotics, alongside JBS and Cargill.